Load Bearing Wall: Advantages, Disadvantages & its 6 Types

 Retaining a wall has many benefits like protecting areas from being saturated and reducing erosion and the retaining wall provides support this wall is also called a breast or revetment wall.

 To withstand the lateral pressure of soil or hold back soil materials, the retaining wall is designed and constructed.
 Due to earth filling, liquid pressure, sand, and other granular materials behind the retaining wall structure, lateral pressure could be occurring.

 There are the following types of retaining walls such as:

-Masonry wall allows for unlimited architectural expressions and is the most durable part of any structure and provide strength durability.
+The masonry wall allows for unlimited architectural expressions and is the most durable part of any structure and provides strength and durability.

-To control the temperature in outdoor and indoor, the masonry wall also helps in it and also increases the fire resistance.
+To control the temperature outdoor and indoors, the masonry wall also helps in it and also increases fire resistance.
 There is a very low lateral stiffness of the masonry wall.

 Pre Panelized Load Bearing Metal Stud Walls:

-For building exterior wall cladding, pre panelized load-bearing metal stud walls are used and the metal can be aluminum, stainless steel, and copper.
+For building exterior wall cladding, pre-panelized load-bearing metal stud walls are used and the metal can be aluminium, stainless steel, and copper.